DanielNScott/milkman-analysis/README.md

 # Foraging Analyses
-Analysis code for Noham Wolpe's 2023 foraging experiment
+Analysis code for foraging experiment.

 ## Approach
 - Subject data is read into a list ```subj[s] = data```